Premik Number One

-Premik Number One (also known by the initialism Premik No.1) is 2013 Bangladeshi romantic drama film.
-The film directed by Rakibul Islam Rakib and produced by Anwar Hossain Mintu.
-It feature an ensemble cast, which includes Shakib Khan, Apu Biswas, Nipun Akter, Misha Sawdagor, Bobita, Kazi Hayat, Sabrina Sultana Keya, Sujata, Amaan Reza, Shahnoor, Shahin Alam and Kabila.
+Premik Number One (also known by the initialism Premik No.1) is a 2013 Bangladeshi romantic drama film.
+The film was directed by Rakibul Islam Rakib and produced by Anwar Hossain Mintu.
+It features an ensemble cast, which includes Shakib Khan, Apu Biswas, Nipun Akter, Misha Sawdagor, Bobita, Kazi Hayat, Sabrina Sultana Keya, Sujata, Amaan Reza, Shahnoor, Shahin Alam and Kabila.
+It is loosely inspired by two Telugu films: Balu (2005) and Ontari (2008).

 Plot

-The story is of Tibro (Shakib Khan), a boy from humble beginning who ends up between a rock and a hard place.
+The story is of Tibro (Shakib Khan), a boy with a humble beginning who ends up between a rock and a hard place.
 We see him wooing two ladies while goons are chasing after him.